WayneLauze/Blog-site-thing/README.md

       - posts.js

-                posts works as a frame for functions postlists.js and postfetcher.js to:
+                posts.js works as a frame for functions postlists.js and postfetcher.js to:

                 1) display list of titles in order of oldest to newest (postlists.js)
                 2) to display the selected post with all its content. (postfetcher.js)